 The Criminal Justice Coordinating Council (CJCC) is soliciting applications for the S.T.O.P VAWA Grant Program.
-Agencies must submit an application to be considered for continuation funding from the S.T.O.P VAWA Grant Program.
+Interested agencies must submit an application to be considered for funding from the S.T.O.P VAWA Grant Programs.
 Agencies are encouraged to read this entire Request for Applications (RFA) thoroughly before preparing and submitting a grant application.
-This application is open to all agencies meeting eligibility guidelines for the S.T.O.P VAWA Grant Program.
+This application is open to all agencies meeting eligibility guidelines for the S.T.O.P.
+VAWA grant program.
+Decisions about grant awards will be determined through a competitive process.